401ode/dkan_test/README.md

     $ vagrant suspend

+This will make sure that work isn't lost when the computer is turned off or restarted.
 To resume work on the site, simply run `vagrant up` again.